top of page

 • Accommodation in quality hotels

-• All breakfasts, one lunch & four evening meals
+• All breakfasts & four evening meals

 • All normal admission charges to sacred sites